dima-eam/tiny-bank/README.md

 6. There is no logging
 7. There are no real integration tests, only MockMVC ones
 8. History endpoint does not paginate results
+9. There is no Swagger or similar tools to ease testing